 ACER provides a format specification with a list of fields with descriptions, conditions, and business rules called the Transaction Reporting User Manual (TRUM).
 This field list is implemented by a technical format specification in ACER XML called REMITTable1.
 The cross-reference table describes the mapping to the REMIT format specification.

 The REMIT mapping is specified in the attached file “EFET_eRR_v_2_1_a_cross-reference_EMIR.xlsx”.
+Note: not included in draft version.

 MiFID II